YoussBGD/FSMILES-GENERATOR/README.md

 Introduction:
 -

-This Python script reads 3D molecular structures either from local SDF files or directly via PubChem CID, and give its FSMILES representation.
+This Python script reads 3D molecular structures either from local SDF files or directly via PubChem CID, and gives its FSMILES representation.